Lifestyle lots hard to find in Western Bay

 A little known fact is that rural properties with more than one house can now be subdivided to create a separate title around the surplus house.
 Although there are costs involved, significant capital can often be released from the exercise.

 Development in the Minden Lifestyle Zone has been limited with some parts reaching their capacity, due to restricted access on to the State Highway, pending construction of the Tauranga Northern Link.
 However, now that the NZ Transport Agency has committed to construction of this road we are going to see some more development potential freed up over the next year or two, I believe.

-If you wish to clarify the potential of your land or any subdivision strategies please don't hesitate to give me a call.
-I am happy to discuss your situation with you to see if it is worth pursuing.
+If you wish to clarify any subdivision strategies mentioned here please feel free to give me a call.
+I am happy to discuss the situation with you to see if it is worth pursuing.

 By Brent Trail – Managing Director

 Brent Trail, Managing Director of Surveying Services, specialises in resource consent applications for subdivisions across the Waikato, Coromandel and Bay of Plenty.

 For further information call 07 838 1571 or email email@example.com

 Information contained in these articles is not intended to replace professional advice.

 Permission to copy is given subject to Surveying Services being acknowledged.